barrett370/Notes/Y3/NISO/source/NISO-Lecture11.md

 ### Fitness Sharing

+Initially introduced by Goldberg adn Richardson in 1987.
+It alters only the fitness assignment stage of a GA, it must be the last applied before selection.

 Fitness sharing transforms the fitness of an individual into a shared group fitness.
 It relies on the idea that fitness is a finite resource within each niche.

+Essentially, the number of individuals residing near a given peak will be proportional to the height of that peak.

 #### Sharing radius